mozilla/experimenter-docs/docs/feature-variables-and-me.md

 This JSON object looks like what experimenters will be putting into branch configuration screens in Experimenter, under Feature Configuration.

 Where did these keys come from?
 This is not up to Nimbus, but up to the app, i.e. the app team.
 In this hypothetical case, you have some theories about the title and the icon, and now the app needs to get those values from nimbus.

+> ⛅️🔬🔭  Naming Convention
+>
+> Nimbus doesn't take a view on how you arrange the JSON, but by convention, like all other identifiers, it prefers kebab-case (i.e. lower-case-words-joined-with-dashes).

 In the app code, the `Variables` object is a wrapper around this JSON object, and we have a number of getters to get values out.
 Notice that all getters return optional types, so it is up to the app developer to provide a default value.